Life Science Syllabus for Middle School

 Let’s now get a brief idea about the human system:

-- Human Digestive System: The system used in human body for the process of digestion.
+The system used in the human body for the process of digestion.
 It’s structure and organs through which food and liquids pass and get processed into forms absorbable into the bloodstream.

-- Human Circulatory System: The human system that circulates nutrients and essential gases throughout a living organism.
-The three systems that work in circulatory system; cardiovascular, pulmonary and systemic.
+The human system that circulates nutrients and essential gases throughout a living organism.
+The three systems that work in the circulatory system; cardiovascular, pulmonary and systemic.

-- Human Endocrine System: The endocrine system is a group of ductless glands that help in functioning of human body by secreting chemical substances and hormones that regulate the human system.
+An endocrine system is a group of ductless glands that help in the functioning of the human body by secreting chemical substances and hormones that regulate the human system.

-- Human Nervous System: The part of human body that conducts stimuli by transmitting signals between different parts of body; the brain and the spinal cord.
-The two main parts of nervous system; central and peripheral.
+The part of the human body that conducts stimuli by transmitting signals between different parts of the body; the brain and the spinal cord.
+The two main parts of the nervous system; central and peripheral.

 For the above topics, you can use some reference books such as Life Science by McGraw-Hill Education.